 reports are gratefully received and make this page a much better read for all.

 PLEASE NOTE - The Environment Agency is asking anglers to send in a few scales from the fish that they catch.
 The scales contain information that can be described as a biography of a fish's life history and growth rates and by examining the scales under magnification we can infer the age of the fish.
-The age data that is collected from scales adds detail to the counter
+The age data that is collected from scales adds detail to the fish counter data.

 Full report to follow shortly for the first few months of the season.